Saberkhani6688/saberkhani6688.github.io/_pages/publications.md

 "Wartime Losses and Political Gains: State-Led Mobilization Through War Memorials in Iran.
 Working paper with Mohammad Ali Kadivar.
 (Manuscript ready for submission)

+"Compliance on Campus: Universities and Pro-government Mobilization in Autocratic Regimes.
+Working paper with Mohammad Ali Kadivar.
+(Manuscript ready for submission)

 "Performative Representation Gender, Regime Type, and Ministerial Appointments" Working paper with Jalal Ferati and Akash Chopra.
 (Manuscript in writing stage)